 Moderate walking on tracks and quiet roads with some hilly terrain.

 Please note pricing is per person in Euros.

-Start any day 01 April- 24 October.
-Siena Cooking Classes operate Monday, Tuesday, Wednesday and Thursday only.
+Start any day 01 April- 24 October 2020.
+Siena Cooking Classes operate Monday, Wednesday, Thursday and Saturday only (01 May - 15 Nov)

 The quintessential Tuscan scenery between Montepulciano and Siena is what dreams are made of.
 Stay in Medieval walled towns and taste the famous vintages of the area – Chianti and the rich, red, world renowned Brunello wines.

 Follow pleasant trails in a countryside that is a patchwork of vineyards, olive groves, ancient forests and fields of wheat and barley – the wellspring of ingredients for delicious Tuscan meals!